Relationship mistakes damage your relationship. Learn to heal, reconcile, and fix a broken marriage or committed relationship caused by past mistakes.

 It may cost you money to hire the right person.
 However, think! — your family is everything.
 It is worth going into debt to make sure your marriage or committed relationship and family are healthy.

 Below are resources where you can find professional, qualified relationship specialists.

 - American Association for Marriage and Family Therapy

 - Canadian Association for Marriage and Family Therapy

 - Surviving Infidelity Recovery Specialist

-For more relationship building worksheets visit Relationship Healing Toolbox
+For more relationship-building worksheets visit the Relationship Healing Toolbox